OphidiaBigData/PyOphidia/README.rst

 - *wsubmit(workflow,\*params) -> self*: Submit an entire workflow passing a JSON string or the path of a JSON file and an optional series of parameters that will replace $1, $2 etc. in the workflow.
 The workflow will be validated against the Ophidia Workflow JSON Schema.
 - *wisvalid(workflow) -> bool*: Return True if the workflow (a JSON string or a Python dict) is valid against the Ophidia Workflow JSON Schema or False.

-* In both the "ophclient.submit" and "cube class" to display the output pass the "display= True" *
+*In both the "ophclient.submit" and "cube class" to display the output set the "display=True"*

 Submit a request
 ^^^^^^^^^^^^^^^^